verypossible/lazysusan/docs/request_response.rst

     Alexa: For this recipe you will need a non stick frying pan, a ...are you ready to begin?
     u: no
     Alexa: For this recipe you will need a non stick frying pan, a ...are you ready to begin?

+A ``states.yml`` file will contain multiple blocks where each block has a unique name and corresponds to an Alexa request.

 Also consider the following ``states.yml`` definition: